Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Relationship to Contraction Analysis

 \subsection{Variational Dynamics and LaSalle Argument for Contraction Analysis}

-In a recent work, \citet{sepulchre14} proposed a Lyapunov framework for contraction analysis using a so called \emph{Finsler structure}.
+In a recent work, Forni and Sepulchre \cite{sepulchre14} have proposed a Lyapunov framework for contraction analysis using a so-called \emph{Finsler structure}.
 In order to minimize the background needed, we apply it directly to our context.
 The Finsler-Lyapunov function for the system \eqref{e.extent_ode_e} is $V_F: \text{\textbf{\textit{T}}} \bar{\mathbf R}_+^\nu \to \bar{\mathbf R}_+$.
-If contraction analysis was carried out with respect to the norm: $\|.\|_*: \xi \mapsto \|C \xi\|_\infty$, then the correspoinding Finsler-Lyapunov function is:
+If contraction analysis was carried out with respect to the norm: $\|.\|_*: \xi \mapsto \|C \xi\|_\infty$, then the corresponding Finsler-Lyapunov function would be